darktribe/PostToNostrFromAlgia/README.md

 "Content-Type: application/json" and POST it via HTTP with the Content-Type.

 To actually use it, change "/webhook" in PostToNostr.py to your favorite access URL, "port:5000" to your favorite port when changing the port, and ""test-key"" to change the access key.

+It is assumed that the startup method is to start using FOREVER.
+Specifically, start the program with "forever start -c python3 PostToNostr.py".
+It will work as a Webhook while it is running.